debuggify/satellite/README.md

     var proxyServer = httpProxy.createServer(

-      // tell the proxy serve to use sticky-session support.
+      // tell the proxy server to use sticky-session support.

       satellite.stickySessionStrategy,